GavinCarnivale/Guess-a-number-2.0/README.md

-This code works well, the only thing it is missing is main menu which I forgot to add when I worked on it last night.
+This code works well.
 I put in some new things I learn from classmates and from the internt, like "Try","strip" and a couple other things.
+Whiched helped a lot when making this.